schuylermartin45/seegol/README.md

 ## About
 SeeGOL (pronounced _sea-gull_) is my final graduate project.
-The end goal is to bring a graphics library/windowing system to the 16-bit IBM PCjr from 1984.
+The end goal is to develop a graphics library/windowing system to 16-bit x86 processors (i386 and above).

+### Original Plan
+I originally wanted to develop a library for the IBM PCjr.
+That has proven to be too difficult using modern tools.
+There is a branch, `pcjr_8086_compat`, which includes my attempt at converting gcc's i386 assembly to only valid instructions on the 8086.

+#### Notes on the PCjr
 The PCjr model I have has 128kb of RAM and a 3.5in floppy drive that can only read the older "1mb" IBM floppy format (as opposed to the much more common 2.44mb format most people are probably familiar with).